Introduction to Henry Ford Museum

 - What we wore: Witness the wide range of clothing and accessories owned by Henry Ford and the exciting stories behind every clothing item.

-The museum guides in the Henry Ford Museum of Innovation are dressed in costumes, engaging you with detailed descriptions of all the exhibits.
+The museum guides at the Henry Ford Museum of Innovation dress in costumes and actively engage visitors with detailed descriptions of all the exhibits.
 You can also watch an 1867 baseball game, drive a Model T vehicle, or register in a one-room, 1870s-style classroom within the museum.

 Conclusion